Texas Property Tax in 2026: Rates, Exemptions & Tax Estimator

 You apply for the homestead exemption through your county appraisal district (for example, the Dallas Central Appraisal District for Dallas County, or the Collin Central Appraisal District for Collin County).
 The deadline is April 30, but Texas law allows you to file up to two years late and receive back credits for the missed years.
 Once you file, the exemption remains in place for as long as you own and occupy the home as your primary residence — you do not need to re-apply each year.
 If you move, you will need to file a new application at your new county appraisal district.

 Every year, your county appraisal district determines the appraised value of your home.
 If the appraised value seems too high, you have the right to protest — and you should.
-Approximately 50% of property tax protests in Texas result in a reduced valuation, making this one of the most effective ways to lower your annual tax bill.
+Only 17–32% of Texas homeowners protest, leaving an estimated $1.2 billion in annual savings unclaimed.
+Among those who do protest, 60–80% achieve some reduction, with average savings of $600–$2,250 per year.

 Compare your home's proposed value against recent comparable sales in your neighborhood (January-April)